vippsas/vipps-partner-api/vipps-merchant-management-api.md

-# Vipps Vipps Merchant Management API v1
+# Vipps Parnter API PoC v1

 💥 DRAFT: This is unfinished work and subject to change. 💥